 As a prerequisite, you will need to already have a Google account.
 This account will need to be connected to the Airtable base that you are working in.
 After choosing which trigger you would like to set up, you will have the options to "Manage connected accounts" or "Connect new account".
 This authorization process is scoped to each individual Google service, so you will need to perform this process multiple times, at least once for each Google Workspace trigger, and also reauthorizations in the future as needed.

 Choose a trigger

-To start, select the “When event created” trigger from the list of available triggers.
-Then follow these setup steps to connect to the right Google Calendar.
+To start, select the “When row created” trigger from the list of available triggers.
+Then follow these setup steps to connect to the right Google Sheet.

 - Connect your Google account (or select an already connected account)